 Types of Construction

-These comforters have a diamond pattern on the cover, that is usually sewn all the way through the layers to keep the filling in place.
+These down alternative comforters have a diamond pattern on the cover, that is usually sewn all the way through the layers to keep the filling in place.

 Baffle box stitches the top and bottom to a thin piece of fabric on the inside of the comforter, keeping the filling in place while giving it some breathing room.